sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 ; field             = value

-device_model        = STRING                    ; Describes the Vendor information of the SSD                                           (Static) serial              = STRING                    ; Describes the Serial number of the SSD                                                (Static) temperature_celsius = STRING                    ; Describes the operating temperature of the SSD in Celsius                             (Dynamic) fs_io_reads         = STRING                    ; Describes the total number of filesystem reads completed successfully                 (Dynamic) fs_io_writes        = STRING                    ; Describes the total number of filesystem writes completed successfully                (Dynamic) disk_io_reads       = STRING                    ; Describes the total number of reads completed successfully from the SSD (LBAs read)   (Dynamic) disk_io_writes      = STRING                    ; Describes the total number of writes completed on the SSD (LBAs written)              (Dynamic) reserved_blocks     = STRING                    ; Describes the reserved blocks count of the SSD                                        (Dynamic) firmware            = STRING                    ; Describes the Firmware version of the SSD                                             (Dynamic) health              = STRING                    ; Describes the overall health of the SSD as a % value based on several SMART attrs     (Dynamic)
+device_model        = STRING                    ; Describes the Vendor information of the disk                                           (Static) serial              = STRING                    ; Describes the Serial number of the disk                                                (Static) temperature_celsius = STRING                    ; Describes the operating temperature of the disk in Celsius                             (Dynamic) fs_io_reads         = STRING                    ; Describes the total number of filesystem reads completed successfully                  (Dynamic) fs_io_writes        = STRING                    ; Describes the total number of filesystem writes completed successfully                 (Dynamic) disk_io_reads       = STRING                    ; Describes the total number of reads completed successfully from the SSD (LBAs read)    (Dynamic) disk_io_writes      = STRING                    ; Describes the total number of writes completed on the SSD (LBAs written)               (Dynamic) reserved_blocks     = STRING                    ; Describes the reserved blocks count of the SSD                                         (Dynamic) firmware            = STRING                    ; Describes the Firmware version of the SSD                                              (Dynamic) health              = STRING                    ; Describes the overall health of the SSD as a % value based on several SMART attrs      (Dynamic)
 ```

 NOTE: 'LBA' stands for Logical Block Address.
-To get the raw value in bytes, multiply by 512B.<br>
+To get the raw value in bytes, multiply by the disk's logical block address sze (typically 512 bytes).<br>

 Example: For an SSD with name 'sda', the STATE_DB entry would be: